Applies to: Nerdio Manager for MSP (NMM) partners

 The following areas are covered by the Cost Estimator and included in the estimate that is generated:

-- WVD desktops - personal desktops, pooled desktops, desktops that require GPU cores.
+- AVD desktops - personal desktops, pooled desktops, desktops that require GPU cores.

 - Software licensing - Microsoft 365, Windows 10 and SQL Server software licenses.